Studies

 PAST STUDIES

-The CRUSH study aimed to understand how COVID, HIV, and methamphetamine use impacts sexual minority men.
+The CRUSH study aimed to understand how COVID, HIV, and methamphetamine use impact sexual minority men.

 PRISM 2.0 was a pilot sequential multiple assignment randomized controlled trial testing motivational enhancement interventions to increase PrEP use in sexual minority men who use stimulants.